Before getting started, you will want to make sure you have access to the following software:

 running Espresso.
 It is important to make sure that all input files

-in the numbered subdirectories have the same prefix
+in the numbered subdirectories have the same prefix and outdir,

-inside each numbered folder.
+where outdir = '../out' inside each numbered folder.
 Below, we will

 go over the calculations done in each subfolder in detail.